 TED-ECED-410 Curriculum Development in Early Childhood Education, 3 cr.
 Study of the implications of theories of child development for early childhood curriculum development.
 Investigation of strategies for planning, teaching, and evaluating learning experiences which promote cognitive and affective development.
 Techniques for working with small and large groups are explored through observation and analysis of classroom interaction.
-Issues related to multicultural education, the utilization of community resources, and parentteacher relationships are examined.
+Issues related to multicultural education, the utilization of community resources, and parent-teacher relationships are examined.
 Major early childhood programs are evaluated.
 Prereq.: graduate standing and 12 credit hours in education.

-TED-ECED-411A Practicum in Early Childhood Education, 3 cr.
+TED-ECED-411A Practicum in Early Childhood Education,

+3 cr.
 To provide an opportunity for supervised observation and teaching with normal young children.
 Practical application of methods and techniques with an integrating seminar will help the practitioner develop teaching strategies.
 Emphasis will be on the development of skills and a self-analysis of techniques.
-Prereq.: acceptance to master's degree candidacy and nine credit hours in core courses (SPED-304; TED-ECED-313 or TED-ECED-408 or SPED-484; TED- ECED-403; TED-ECED-410).
+135 Clinical hours required.
+Prereq.: acceptance to master's degree candidacy and six credit hours in core courses (SPED-404; TED-ECED-408 or SPED-484; TED-ECED-403; TED-ECED-410; TED-ECED-407).